cakehonolulu/GTDAWIM/FProgI/PR0/README.md

 I'd like to switch from scanf() to something else, scanf() is a real pain to get it working correctly (And even then, things can go south pretty easily).

 As of right now, the program doesn't check for integer-only input.
-If you feed it any other data, it'll result in UB (Undefined-Behaviour) so that's a thing to change (But depends on the previous phrase).
+If you feed it any other data, it'll result in UB (Undefined-Behaviour) so that's a thing to change (But depends on the previous statement).